 The standard formula to determine the price excluding VAT is:

-To calculate only the VAT portion from an inclusive price, multiply by the tax fraction 15/115 (approx. 0.130435):
+To calculate only the VAT portion from an inclusive price, multiply by the tax fraction 15/115 (approx. 0.130435).
+This fraction is the standard tool for isolating VAT from a gross inclusive amount.
+For the full derivation of this and other VAT formulas, see our VAT Formula South Africa guide:

 For example, if you pay R1,150 inclusive of VAT for a business license, the base exclusive cost is R1,150 ÷ 1.15 = R1,000.
 The VAT paid is R1,150 × (15/115) = R150.
-You record R1,000 as an expense and claim R150 back from SARS.
+You record R1,000 as an expense and claim back R150 as Input VAT from SARS.

 The differences between these two pricing formats affect pricing presentation, target audiences, and accounting entry entries.
 Below is a side-by-side comparison table to help you grasp the key distinctions: